-Senior undergraduate AAMU students who have completed all required courses and are within 6 hours of graduation may enroll for a maximum of six semester hours of graduate work.
-Students seeking to enroll in a Graduate course must have a 2.50 GPA (on a 4.00 scale) and a letter from their academic advisor granting permission to enroll a graduate course.
+Senior undergraduate AAMU students who are within 18 credit hours of graduation may enroll for a maximum of six semester hours of graduate work per semester.
+Students seeking to enroll in a Graduate course must have a 2.50 GPA (on a 4.00 scale) and a letter from their academic advisor granting permission to enroll in a graduate course.

-When graduate courses are taken for undergraduate credit, they may not be used as part of a future graduate program.
+When graduate courses are taken for undergraduate credit, they may be used as part of a future graduate program.
+The number of graduate credit hours applied toward both undergraduate and graduate degrees should not exceed 12 credit hours.
 Seniors who are completing their final semester at other institutions will be considered for admission when they present the following documents: